 Their black t-shirts, which read “The Hype is Real,” got me excited and hungry as I made my way closer and closer to the front.
 After 15 minutes, I reached the front of the line.

-I placed my order with the friendly cashier, who recommended her favorite items.
+I ordered with the friendly cashier, who recommended her favorite items.
 After paying, I was handed a receipt and told to listen for my name when my food was ready.

-I had to listen closely to the lively music from the small kitchen.
-After only a few minutes, I heard my name called.
+I had to listen closely for my name over the loud and lively music coming from the small kitchen.
+After a few minutes, I heard my name.

 As a street food stall, there was no dedicated seating area other than a few scattered tables around the Grand Bazaar Shops.
 If you can’t find a place to eat, walk across the street to the Bellagio.
 From here, you can enjoy your food and the fountain show.